retry51776/notes/development/opinions.md

-# Software Analogy
+s# Software Analogy
 > Old school windows software deployment is like `send you big coffee machine to you house.
-Manuafactor can't clean it because they don't have access.
+Manufactory can't clean it because they don't have access.
 User can't clean machine, or adjust coffee concentration because user can't open it(Closed source)`

 > Then open source dev is like `we publish coffee machine parts(motor, pump, electric switches) design to public, user can make their own parts & wired them together.
 Now user knows how to take it apart & clean it.
 But now user needs to figure out what parts & how to wired parts together`